MartijnHols/HolyPaladin/Spells/Talents/90/AvengingCrusader.md

 | Haste | ✔ | Static cooldown, but Haste allows you to cast more spells that transfer |
 | Mastery | ❌ | CS/J and AC's heal do not scale with Mastery |
 | Versatility | ✔ | CS/J scale with Versatility |

+## Bugs

+- Swapping to Avenging Crusader while [Avenging Wrath](../../AvengingWrath.md) is on cooldown, allows you to cast AC right away #1
+- Avenging Crusader has inconsistent transfer rates #3